Phantom Cameras

 Setup

-- Create an entity and add GS_PhantomCameraComponent (or a specialized type like
+- Create an entity and add GS_PhantomCameraComponent.

 For a full walkthrough, see the PhantomCam Set Up Guide.